Photo Source: Copyrighted © 2021

 |Online Audio NT:||No|

-According to a 1996 source, 2,500 people belonging to the Stod Bhoti language group live along the Stod, Khoksar and upper Mayar valleys in the Lahul region of Himachal Pradesh in northern India.
+According to a 1996 source, the Stod Bhoti language group live along the Stod, Khoksar and upper Mayar valleys in the Lahul region of Himachal Pradesh in northern India.
 The region has been described as having 'an inhospitable terrain with little vegetation as the area falls in the arid zone.
 It has very scanty rainfall.
-Stone boulders and loose rocks keep falling all over and on small patches of terraced fields, which are usually near the river beds.'
+Stone boulders and loose rocks keep falling all over and on small patches of terraced fields, which are usually near the river beds. '

 The classification of this small group is extremely problematic.
 In India the government has granted 'Scheduled Tribe' status to the 'Bhotia' and also the 'Bodh' of Himachal Pradesh.
 These two terms are generic names given to people of Tibetan origin across northern India and Nepal, and they are sometimes even used as a religious designation for all Buddhist people.
 It is said that the people who came from Tibet prior to 1962 are referred to as Bodhs, while those who have migrated across the border in the past forty years are called Tibetans.
 The total number of 'Bodh' people within the state at the time of the 1981 census was 22,635.
 These broad classifications, however, are of little value when trying to determine ethnic and linguistic divisions among the cold and remote mountains in the northern part of the state.
 Even the 2,500 people living in the three valleys given as the location of the Stod Bhoti (the Stod, Khoksar and Mayar valleys) may constitute three separate language groups and five sub-groups.
 Stod and Khoksar reportedly have 85 per cent mutual intelligibility, but Stod and Mayar only share 75 per cent intelligibility and there is a mere 62 per cent intelligibility between Khoksar and Mayar.
 Linguists say that there usually needs to be an 80 per cent mutual intelligibility between the speakers of two languages or dialects in order for them to be able to communicate in a meaningful manner.